How I changed my marketing mindset

 When you have done some research into your target market, you can map out which marketing channels will be the best places to spend your precious time.

 Make a marketing plan that covers all of the channels, including at least one long-form like vlogs, blogs, e-books, or case-studies.
-For me, my focus is blogs, case studies from client work, instagram, email marketing, and pinterest.
+For me, my focus is blogs, case studies from client work, instagram, email marketing, and Pinterest.

 I start by looking at my dream customer and what problems they are facing, or maybe I have a question that I’ve received from a client in the real world.
 From here I can use my knowledge to make some long-form content that I will add to my website.
 This means that my website - where my audience eventually enquires and converts - is getting the benefits of my marketing efforts too.
 If you have a product-based business or ecommerce store, your version of this might be video guides about how products work or are made, or it might be a blog post about how to style a piece of clothing or hang your artwork.

-From here, it is also much easier to repurpose and cut down into short-form content (for example, email marketing, carousels, reels) and visual content (pinterest).
 There are so many little bits and pieces of information that you can pull from your long form that you would not have thought of if you had started the other way around.
 Even if you don’t think you’re a good writer, start jotting those thoughts down and give it a go (remembering that done is better than perfect!)

 Lesson 5: Templates templates templates

 Before you ask… yes I am still a designer and will make my visual posts in illustrator if I feel the need.
 But having some social media templates ready, to pop in text for educational content, reviews, or screenshots, is proving so useful already!
-It means I can make posts when I’m on a train, or when I just need a break from my laptop and want to sit with my coffee on the couch and pump out some tips and tricks, or a reel.
-You can also make the most of email marketing templates created in Mailchimp, Mailerlite, or your chosen email marketing provider.
-Less decisions is always a win in my book, so I can spend less time getting nitpicky, and more time brainstorming and creating.

 Lesson 6: Try things out to see what you enjoy

 It can feel like everyone in your industry is making an e-book, or doing a ‘behind the scenes tour’ of their office or workshop.
 Not every possible form of content marketing will be up your alley, or align with your business goals.
 Don’t jump on the bandwagon for the sake of it, but do try your hand and see what fits - you might be surprised.
-Stick with it for at least 3 months before changing things up, so that you build trust with your audience and clarity around your brand.
-Remember that the best form of marketing for your small business is one that you can do consistently.

 The takeaway: